-- d. land

-- 5. Distribution means getting the products from the factory to the store where customers buy them.
+5. Distribution means getting the products from the factory to the store where customers buy them.
 Which of the following companies would probably be involved in distribution?

-- a. a bank
+- a) a bank

-- c. a supermarket
+- b) a transportation company

-- b. a transportation
+- c) a supermarket

-- d. a factory
+- d) a factory